 What are the food and drink facilities like throughout the trip?

 The food at the hotel was hearty fare and there was enough choice to keep everyone in our family fed and happy.
-We had lunch in the hotel bar when we arrived and were happy with our pizzas that we ate, other things on the menu included burgers, fish, pasta etc.
+We had lunch in the hotel bar when we arrived and were happy with our pizzas that we ate.
+Other things on the menu included burgers, fish, pasta etc.

-We were staying on a half board basis, but thanks to a late lunch and very tired children we missed dinner on the first night.
+We were staying on a half-board basis, but thanks to a late lunch and very tired children we missed dinner on the first night.

 I had lovely salmon to start, followed by baked ham, roast potatoes, vegetables and a red cabbage casserole.
-It was a buffet so I served the children some Christmas dinner, although they did also enjoy the sausage, chicken nuggets and chips on offer too.
+It was a buffet so I served the children some Christmas dinner, although they did also enjoy the sausages, chicken nuggets and chips on offer too.